suman-3/Fruits-landing-page/README.md

-# Friuts Landing page created using HTML and CSS
+# Fruits Landing page created using HTML and CSS